 He who took a bath and then came for Jumu’ah prayer and then prayed what was fixed for him, then kept silence till the Imam finished the sermon, and then prayed along with him, his sins between that time and the next Friday would be forgiven, and even of three days more.”(Imam Muslim)(3)

-3. Friday & the time of answering prayers:
+3. Friday is the time for answering prayers:

 There is a time on Friday at which a Muslim, while he (or she) is performing Salat and is supplicating, will be granted whatever he (or she) is supplicating for.”
 And he (PBUH) pointed with his hand to indicate that this period of time is very short.
 [Al- Bukhari and Muslim](4)

-4. Friday in the past and the future:
+4. Friday in the past and the future is important:

 The fourth cause of significance is the events – past and future – that take place on Friday: